-- Shape of your choice printed on heavy card stock (we used our state!)
+- The shape of your choice printed on heavy card stock (we used our state!)

-Swapping out the paint bottles to the airbrush just takes seconds.
-So using multiple colors on one shirt is absolutely an option.
-Here my kids went for a patriotic striped effect.
+Pro Tip: Swapping out the paint bottles to the airbrush just takes seconds,which makes using multiple colors on one shirt absolutely an option.
+Here, my kids went for a patriotic striped effect.

 Continue spraying on paint until you are happy with the appearance.

 All that’s left is to just lift your masking from the shirt.
 I was impatient and lifted ours while the paint was still a bit wet, but you can wait if you would prefer to do it once it dries.

 Once it’s dry, your shirt is ready to wear!
 The kids will love designing and creating their own clothing.
 Plus, they’ll be amazed at how quick and simple this product is to use.
 We had a blast experimenting and made several shirts in very little time!